banestojanovic/Craftsman/chapter1/textual-installation-tutorial.md

 **You have downloaded theme from Themeforest, what next?**

-Craftsman theme is very easy to install and the whole process shouldn't take longer than a couple of minutes and the time depends largely on your server.
+Craftory theme is very easy to install and the whole process shouldn't take longer than a couple of minutes and the time depends largely on your server.

 When you download the theme from Themeforest you will receive zip file which, when you extract it, will have folder structure similar to this: